Heapy/awesome-kotlin/README.md

 * [hanjoongcho/aaf-easypassword](https://github.com/hanjoongcho/aaf-easypassword) - A password manager using a single lock pattern for various type passwords management.
 * [WilderPereira/lmgtfyGen](https://github.com/WilderPereira/lmgtfyGen) - Simple Android App to generate Let Me Google That For You urls.
 * [WilderPereira/ftwfy](https://github.com/WilderPereira/ftwfy) - The real life Command/Ctrl + F - Android App that uses the Mobile Vision API to allow you to search for any occurrence of a text in a digital document.
-* [hanjoongcho/aaf-easydiary](https://github.com/hanjoongcho/aaf-easydiary) - This is a diary application optimized to user experience.
 * [adrielcafe/GreenHellCompanionApp](https://github.com/adrielcafe/GreenHellCompanionApp) - Unofficial companion app for the game Green Hell.
 * [adrielcafe/ChromaAndroidApp](https://github.com/adrielcafe/ChromaAndroidApp) - Chromatic tuner app.
 * [cuongpm/youtube-dl-android](https://github.com/cuongpm/youtube-dl-android) - Video downloader for Android - Download videos from Youtube, Facebook, Twitter, Instagram, Dailymotion, Vimeo and more than 1000 other sites.